sercankulcu/sercankulcu.github.io/_posts/2018-09-04-how-computer-computes.md

 RAM holds programs and data that are currently active.
 It is fast compared to disk storage, but slow compared to registers.
 Modern processors bridge this gap with **cache memory** — small, fast memory layers (L1, L2, L3) that sit between the registers and main RAM.

 When the CPU needs a value, it first checks the cache.
-If the value is there (a cache hit), it is retrieved quickly.
-If not (a cache miss), the processor must fetch it from RAM, which takes far longer.
+If the value is there (a cache hit), it is retrieved quickly — typically 4 cycles for L1, 12 cycles for L2, 30–40 cycles for L3.
+If not (a cache miss), the processor must fetch it from RAM, which takes 100–300 cycles depending on the hardware.
 This is why the order in which a program accesses memory can matter more than the number of operations it performs.

+Modern processors use **speculative execution** to hide this latency: the processor predicts which instruction will run next and executes it before the prediction is confirmed, discarding the result if the prediction was wrong.
+This technique is why the Spectre and Meltdown vulnerabilities published in January 2018 were so difficult to fix in hardware — the performance optimisation that created the vulnerability had been fundamental to CPU design since the 1990s.

 ## Everything is binary